Rachel’s Journey To Positive Caesarean Birth

 My blog post on gentle caesarean birth including maternal request caesarean, Reclaiming Birth For All Women, is HERE,

-For further information – NICE Guidelines On ECV, Royal College of Gynocologists “Management of Breech Birth“, NICE Guidelines “Caesaean Section“.
+For further information – NICE Guidelines On ECV, Royal College of Gynocologists “Management of Breech Birth“, NICE Guidelines “Caesarean Section“.

-Also feel free to join our local Positive Birth Group.
+Also feel free to join our local South Wales Birth Circle.

 If you are interested in writing a guest blog or sharing a life or birth story please feel free to contact her HERE.